GurjasEvidence & Policy Analytics

 What an IQAC should do now

 The practical priorities follow directly from the design.
-Reconcile your data sources first: your AISHE, NIRF and internal figures on enrolment, faculty, research output and finances must tell one coherent story, because the platform will read them together.
+Reconcile your data sources first: your AISHE, NIRF and internal figures on enrolment, faculty, research output and finances must tell one coherent story, because official systems may compare or reuse related records.
 Build the documentation architecture as a living system rather than a filing exercise, so that evidence for each criterion accumulates continuously and is traceable to its source.
 And be strategic about the two tiers — decide deliberately whether your near-term goal is to secure the binary accreditation cleanly or to make a credible case for a specific maturity level, because the evidence you gather differs depending on which you are aiming at.

-Research and its documentation deserve particular attention, because it is the criterion where claims are easiest to inflate and, under AI cross-verification, easiest to expose.
+Research and its documentation deserve particular attention, because it is the criterion where claims are easiest to inflate and, under stronger data verification, easier to challenge.
 Publication counts that do not reconcile with indexed records, or that lean on journals whose legitimacy will not survive scrutiny, are now a liability rather than a padding.
 This is where the discipline we bring to peer-reviewed work — verifiable outputs, honest metrics, defensible records — maps directly onto accreditation readiness.

 A tool to start with, today